wix-incubator/react-templates/README.md

 * Supports AMD, CommonJS, and globals.

 ## How does it work
-React templates compiles a *.rt file (react template file - an extended HTML format) into a JavaScript file.
+React Templates compiles a *.rt file (react template file - an extended HTML format) into a JavaScript file.
 This file, which currently utilizes RequireJS format, returns a function.
 When invoked, this function returns a virtual React DOM (based on React.DOM elements and custom user components).
 <p>A common use case would be that a regular React component would require a JavaScript file generated from a template, and then perform `func.apply(this)`, causing the template to have that component as its context.

 ## Playground